HarrisonDlgf/espn-draft-tracker/README.md

 #### 🎲 Advanced Player Analytics
 - **Ceiling/Floor Analysis**: The top 10 players sorted by their ceiling with detailed breakdown on their range of potential outcomes
 - **Uncertainty Scoring**: An uncertainty score provides depth into the risk assessment on each player which is based on player volatility and projection uncertainty
-- **ADP Value Analysis**: Reach cost calculations and value opportunity identification
+- **ADP (Average Draft Position) Value Analysis**: Reach cost calculations and value opportunity identification based on where certain players are selected in drafts, on average
 - **Tier-Based Visualization**: Color-coded tiers (🟢🟡🟠🔴) with cliff and indicators if it is too early to take certain positions

 ## How the Data Is Formatted 📋